 Many people who aren’t from Oregon haven’t even heard of Baker City, but this town is home to one of the best breweries in the state.
 Barley Browns has a tap house with lots of brews to try and a brew pub with a few less but a more family-friendly vibe.
 This is a family-owned brewery that’s well worth stopping by.
 One of the recommended brews here is a hot blonde jalapeno ale, which pairs well with nachos or fried pickles.
 However, the brewery is most famous for its IPAs, double IPAs, and triple IPA, so come ready to try hops for the best experience!

-Get our latest advice & deals delivered to your inbox!
+Get our latest stories & deals delivered to your inbox!

 We'll send you our newsletter with travel destinations, deals, and more!